enormandeau/github_tutorial/files/02_github.md

 This will create a personal copy of the repository for you to work with.

 ## Next section
-In the next section, we will set up Git to work with your GitHub account.
+In the next section, we will set up a Terminal.com account from which we will install Git and set it to work with your GitHub account.

 ### [03 - Git](03_git.md)